-Chevrolet Silverado owners have reported 20 problems related to check engine light on (under the engine and engine cooling category).
+Chevrolet Silverado owners have reported 26 problems related to check engine light on (under the engine and engine cooling category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Chevrolet Silverado based on all problems reported for the Silverado.

 Upon startup, my truck's check engine light illuminated.
 The car was restarted and the light did not clear.
 Car was taken to dealer at 10,383 miles.
 They checked the codes and received a hard code p0420 bank 1, catalytic converter failure.
 The catalytic converter was replaced and the codes cleared out.
 Mainly reporting this because the truck is four and a half months old and has 10,383 miles upon failure.
 Catalytic converters should last longer.